 The heart of the film is the relationship between Otík and Mr Pávek, but there are other characters and subplots in play.
 There’s another wonderful turn from Menzel regular Rudolf Hrušínský as Dr Skružný, the community’s respected GP who divides his time between dishing out pithy advice to his patients, rhapsodizing about the Czech countryside, and absent-mindedly crashing his car.
 There’s a feisty yet vulnerable turn from Libuše Šafránková as Mr Turek’s frustrated wife, who’s having a fling with a smart young guy from the city.
 Then there’s Mr Pávek’s eldest son, who has the hots for his sister’s teacher.
 The most remarkable thing about that particular story thread is the boy’s ginger poodle perm.

-János Bán, the Hungarian actor playing Otík, reportedly knew no Czech, which may have helped creating his character’s sense of innocent bewilderment on set.
+János Bán, the Hungarian actor playing Otík, reportedly knew no Czech, which may have helped to create his character’s sense of innocent bewilderment on set.
 Bán picked up a Best Actor award for his performance at the Paris Film Festival, and he shares great chemistry with Labuda.
 One performance doesn’t work without the other.
-Bán wrings out every drop of pathos from mostly silent role, while Labuda does much of the heavy lifting.
+Bán wrings out every drop of pathos from a mostly silent role, while Labuda does much of the heavy lifting.

 Their physical appearance – tall and skinny/short and fat – inevitably invites comparisons to Laurel and Hardy, and the pair have a similar knack for slapstick.
 All that’s missing is an exasperated glance at the camera from Labuda to complete the Ollie connection, and I was also reminded of the dynamic between Robin Williams and Jeff Bridges and The Fisher King.
 There, Williams got the plaudits and the awards in the showier, more sentimental role, while Bridges put in all the hard work keeping the film grounded.